Carroll v. Ontario: One Father's HRTO Case Against the Autism Waitlist

 - An obligation on the government to develop a waitlist reduction plan with enforceable milestones

-- Systemic remedies requiring funding changes, not just individual remedy
+- Potential systemic remedies that could require funding changes, not just individual remedy

-- Precedent for future human rights claims by other waiting families
+- A reference point for future human rights claims by other waiting families

 More immediately, the case puts on public record the evidence of harm — documented in FOI data, government reports, and WHO guidelines — that the government has tried to minimize.